ralphpd-benjaminyb/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote reminds us that while crafting complex software systems, it's essential to strive for simplicity in design and code structure.
 It leads to better maintainability, scalability, and reduces the likelihood of bugs.
 Always look to refactor and eliminate unnecessary complexity.
 Remember, you're not just writing code for today but also for future developers who will read, understand, and build upon it."

 In practical terms, this could mean using clear, concise variable names, breaking down complex functions into smaller, more manageable ones, and favoring composability over monolithic designs.
 It also underscores the importance of choosing appropriate data structures and algorithms, as well as following established coding standards and best practices.

+# 2024-02-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clean, readable code that's easy to understand and maintain.
+Remember that complex systems can often be broken down into simpler components.
+Optimize for clarity and modularity rather than prematurely optimizing performance.
+And always keep in mind that tomorrow's you (or another developer) will thank you for writing simple, well-structured code today."

+In practice, this means:
+1. Write concise functions with a single responsibility.
+2. Use descriptive variable names.
+3. Avoid unnecessary complexity and over-engineering.
+4. Comment your code thoughtfully, especially explaining why something is done, not just what is being done.
+5. Regularly refactor to remove duplication and improve organization.